Tour summary with pictures

 Driving distance and time (approximate) for this leg: 396 kms / 246 miles : 5.0 hours

-Te Anau to Milford Sound and return to Te Anau
+Te Anau to Milford Sound, returning to Te Anau

-The road to Milford Sound offers some of the most beautiful and iconic scenery in the country.
-From crystal clear lakes and towering mountains to lush glacier formed meadows, this area is dramatic and unyielding.
-Stretch your legs on the Chasm Walk, a short stroll through native beech forest to see several powerful waterfalls.
-Continue on through the Homer Tunnel, an engineering marvel at 1219 metres long.
-Arriving into the village of Milford,you will be greeted with an amazing view of Mitre Peak.
+The magnificent Milford Road leading to Milford Sound offers some of the most beautiful and iconic scenery in the country.
+Countless photo opportunities mean this drive should not be rushed.
+From crystal clear lakes and towering mountains to lush glacier-formed meadows, this area is abundant with picture-perfect scenes.
+Continue on through the Homer Tunnel, an engineering marvel at 1219 meters long.
+Arriving in the village of Milford, you will be greeted with an amazing view of Mitre Peak.
 A day cruise into the heart of the sound is not to be missed.
-You’ll learn about how this magnificent area was formed and experience the wonder of the falls that line the Fiord before back-tracking the way you came.
+You’ll learn about how this magnificent area was formed and experience the wonder of the falls that line the Fjord before back-tracking the way you came.

-Milford Sound Cruise with RealNZ
+Milford Premium Cruise with RealNZ

-Get up close and personal with Milford Sound on a leisurely cruise of this spectacular fiord.
+Get up close and personal with Milford Sound on a leisurely cruise of this spectacular fiord abroad the M.V Sinbad, an exclusive vessel for a premium experience.
 From thundering waterfalls to sky-high mountains to lush rainforests, Milford has it all.
 Experience the spray of a waterfall as you cruise close to sheer rock faces.
-Informative, participative and relaxed, this is the perfect way to experience Milford Sound to the fullest.
+With a glass of bubbles on arrival and canapes provided throughout the journey, this is the perfect way to explore Milford Sound.
+At a capped capacity of 40 people and a roaming nature guide providing informative commentary throughout the extended cruise, this experience allows guests to enjoy the Fiord at a relaxing pace.

 Your accommodation: Fiordland Lodge